loadsys/CakePHP-Stateless-Auth/README.md

 A replacement CakePHP Authentication/Authorization Component that is fully and strictly stateless.
 Designed to be used with Cake apps that are only accessed RESTfully.

-The provided component is intended to replace Cake's stock `AuthCompnent` (which has trouble not creating Sessions even when you explicitly tell it not to.)
+The provided component is intended to replace Cake's stock `AuthCompnent`.
 This replacement `StatelessAuthComponent` is a stripped down and simplified version that by default looks for an `Authorization` header in the HTTP request and populates `Auth->User()` using the `Bearer [token]` value from that header.
+(This is instead of the stock AuthComponent's default operation of looking up data from an active `$_SESSION` on repeat connections using the cookie provided by the browser.)
 It supports plug-able Authenticate and Authorize objects, and the package includes a few that may be of use.

 :warning: This is still alpha-quality software and probably not suitable for public use yet.